Ice Climbing Season Package 2025-26

 Want to improve your ice climbing skills this season?
 Our ice climbing season package is a great way to invest in your ice climbing progression and become a safer and stronger ice climber.
 This package includes five 2 day ice climbing courses that provide a structured progression of professional instruction from some of the best ice climbing guides in the region to help hone your skills over the course of the ice climbing season.

 The amount of improvement we see with the season package’s progression of courses is impressive.
-Over the past three years we have worked with dozens of season package holders and have witnessed a significant amount of growth as they develop into more skilled and conscientious ice climbers.
+Over the past six years we have worked with dozens of season package holders and have witnessed a significant amount of growth as they develop into more skilled and conscientious ice climbers.
 We have also seen how this progression of courses is useful for people interested in developing their alpine climbing skills more generally, as many of our guests have used the ice climbing season package as part of their preparation for climbing in the greater ranges.

 Overall, our ice climbing season package is a relatively affordable investment in your climbing progression, saving you hundreds of dollars on professional ice climbing instruction as well as top of the line ice climbing gear from our equipment partners.
 If you’re looking to more fully commit to the sport of ice climbing and develop as a safer and stronger winter climber, this is the deal for you!